 At the undergraduate level, the Department of Religion offers a comprehensive yet focused Bachelor of Arts program, as well as undergraduate minors in religion and archeology.
 The B.A. and minor in Religion are excellent complements to any course of study at Seton Hall, from business and nursing to science, history, literature, and politics.

-On the graduate level, we offer a Master of Arts in Jewish-Christian Studies, the first and only one of its kind in the United States.
-This program focuses on analyzing complex religious, ethical and social issues that promote peace and justice and prepares students for many facets of interreligious and multicultural relations, dialogue and diplomatic encounters.
+On the graduate level, the Department of Religion offers a Master of Arts in Jewish-Christian Studies, the first and only one of its kind in the United States.
+The Jewish-Christian Studies program focuses on analyzing complex religious, ethical, and social issues that promote peace and justice and prepares students for many facets of interreligious and multicultural relations, dialogue, and diplomatic encounters.